 Who we are, what we do & how we work

-- Provide information, guidance, training, and expertise within the community.
+- Raise awareness about sexual violence and provide information, guidance, training, and expertise within the community.

-- Contribute to policy initiatives and strategies aimed at improving the service provision for survivors.
+- Contribute to policy initiatives and strategies aimed at improving the service provision for female survivors.

 - Actively challenge the values, beliefs and behaviours which contribute to sexual and gender-based violence .